What are Hive Keys?

 Keys Are Not Valid Error

 Another error you may encounter is your keys not being recognized while using Hive Keychain.
-You will get a warning that the keys are invalid (this will also pop-up when adding an account to Keychain if the keys being entered are old or not copied properly).
+You will get a warning that the keys are invalid (this will also pop up when adding an account to Keychain if the keys being entered are old or not copied properly).
 If you change your keys, you will have to remove your old keys from Keychain and then add the new keys, as leaving the old keys will cause this error.

 To remove old keys and add new ones, go to Hive Keychain, click on the 3 bar/hamburger icon () at the top right corner, then proceed to Accounts.
 Next, click Manage Accounts and locate the account you want to update via the drop-down menu.
-Click the trash can icon next to the old keys to remove them, then enter the updated keys by click the + icon for each of the keys.
+Click the trash can icon next to the old keys to remove them, then enter the updated keys by clicking the + icon for each of the keys.

 RPCError: Internal Error